Sauces

 5

-Add the granules of crushed peanuts into the pulp and mix it well.
-This will give a nice nuttiness to the sauce.
+Mix the crushed peanuts into the pulp to add a pleasant nuttiness to the sauce.

 To assemble